bertvthul/cropper/README.md

-# Simple upload and crop images for Laravel
+# Simple upload and crop images in Laravel

 A simple uploader for your images in Laravel.
 No database columns needed, due to saving the images using the field name, the id and using the model name as the folder to save in.